Cut Costs

 Companies set prices expecting that most customers will never call to question them.
 They're right — most customers don't.
 And because of that, there's a standard published rate and a lower rate you can get by asking.

 This is not a scam or a loophole.
 It's how pricing works in markets where customer retention has real value.
-A telecom company that spends $350 acquiring a new customer will often give a $20/month discount to keep an existing one.
+A telecom company that spends $300–$500 acquiring a new customer will often give a $20–$40/month discount to keep an existing one.
 The math works for them.
 You just have to ask.

 Who Will Negotiate

 Internet providers.
-This is the most reliable one.
-Competition for internet customers — even in duopoly markets — is real enough that retention offers are standard.
-You call, say you're thinking about switching or canceling, and they will often offer you 20–40% off for 6–12 months.
+This is the most reliable negotiation.
+Even in markets dominated by one or two providers, competition for internet customers is real enough that retention offers are standard.
+You call, say you're thinking about switching or canceling, and they will often offer 20–40% off for 6–12 months.
+After that promotional period ends, call again.

 Cell phone carriers.
-Less flexible than internet, but worth trying every 12–18 months.
+Slightly less flexible than internet, but worth trying every 12–18 months.
 Carriers regularly have unpublished deals for long-term customers.
-Ask specifically: "What retention promotions do you have available?"
+Ask specifically: "What retention promotions do you have available for someone who's been a customer for X years?"

 Car insurance.
-Every year you don't re-shop your car insurance, you're probably overpaying.
-Insurers offer their best rates to new customers, not loyal ones.
-Get 3 competing quotes every year.
+Every year you don't re-shop your car insurance, you're almost certainly overpaying.
+Insurers offer their best rates to new customers, not loyal ones — a practice called "price walking" that's well-documented and entirely legal.
+Get 3 competing quotes every 12 months.
 Call your current insurer with the lowest quote and ask if they can match or beat it.
 Many will.
+Those who won't are telling you to switch.

 Medical bills.
 This one surprises people.
-Medical bills are frequently negotiable, especially if you're uninsured or paying out of pocket.
-Hospitals have charity care programs and billing departments that can reduce or restructure bills.
+Medical bills are frequently negotiable, especially if you're uninsured, underinsured, or paying out of pocket.
+Hospitals have charity care programs, financial hardship programs, and billing departments authorized to reduce balances.
+A bill for $2,000 after insurance might become $1,200 just by calling and asking about financial hardship options.
 Always call before paying a large medical bill.
-Ask for the cash-pay rate, the financial hardship program, or a payment plan — sometimes just asking reveals a lower rate that wasn't offered upfront.

 The Script

 This is what you say.
-Adjust for your situation.
+Adapt it to your situation, but this structure works:

-"Hi, I've been a customer for [X years] and I'm calling because I've been looking at my monthly bills and trying to figure out where I can save money.
-I've seen [competitor] is offering [service] for [$X/month], and I'm considering switching.
-Before I do that, I wanted to see if you have any current promotions or loyalty discounts that might help me stay."
+"Hi, I've been a customer for [X years] and I'm calling because I've been reviewing my monthly expenses.
+I've seen [competitor] is offering [comparable service] for [$X/month less], and I'm considering making a switch.
+Before I do, I wanted to check if there are any current promotions or loyalty discounts available."

 Then stop talking and wait.

-If they say no immediately, escalate: "Is there a retention department or someone who handles account adjustments I could speak with?"
+If the first representative says they can't help, ask: "Is there a retention department or account specialist I can speak with?"

-Retention departments exist specifically for this.
-The first-line representative may not have the authority to offer discounts.
-The retention department usually does.
+Retention departments exist specifically for this conversation.
+The front-line representative may have limited authority to offer discounts.
+The retention department usually has significant flexibility and a specific mandate to prevent cancellations.

 🚀 Find your millionaire date